Git974/PeopleFinder-API-Laravel/README.md

 These Restful APIs are developed using Laravel Framework.

-Use these routes to access APIs endpoints:
+Use these to access APIs endpoints:
+# You need to provide the 'X-API-Key' on header with its token value to access following endpoints

+# Use these endpoints to fetch existing record

 {